PGBBS/pgbbs.github.io/_posts/2017-03-09-tor-and-its-services.md

             caption="CC BY 2.0 (http://creativecommons.org/licenses/by/2.0), via flickr.com"
             url="https://www.flickr.com/photos/g4ll4is/8521624548/" %}

-These are the ingredients for the tor network:
+These are the ingredients for the Tor network:

 - directory servers
 - network of relays (~8 000), also called nodes or routers